-However, every party is responsible for attorney and expert fees, along with other costs relating to the litigation, such as document expenses and the fees of the experts and another diligence.
+However, every party is responsible for attorney fees, along with other costs related to the litigation, such as document expenses and the fees of the experts and another diligence.
 There are some guidelines for Courts to order payment of costs and attorney fees, based on the percentage of the amount expressly claimed.

 1.6 Are there any particular rules about funding litigation in your jurisdiction?
-Are contingency fee/ conditional fee arrangements permissible?
+Are claimants and defendants permitted to enter into contingency fee arrangements and conditional fee arrangements?